breakthatbass/eggnog/README.md

     -l <puzzle part>, --level=<puzzle part>
 	Indicate whether submitting an answer to part 1 or part 2 of a puzzle.
-	If left out, part 1 is assumed.
-Required for submitting part 2 answers.
+	If left out, part 1 is assumed. **Required for submitting part 2 answers**.
 ```
 Getting the puzzle input will print it to the terminal in the same way it would with `curl`.
 The purpose of that is because many advent of code solutions read from `stdin` rather than a hardcoded file name in the code.